Add depth to your academic experiences

 Honors Courses include a special sections of The Washburn Experience (HN 101) and Advanced College Writing (EN 300) for Honors students, and special topics classes such as "Science and Technology for World Leaders," "Digital Story Telling" and "Kansas Legislative Experience."

-HN101 is a three credit hour course, designed for first-year honors students (incoming honors freshmen) providing students with a common first-semester experience.
-The course will substitute for WU101 thereby fulfilling this university-wide requirement.
-Like WU 101, course content will focus upon information literacy, technology, and the transition into the Washburn University Community of Learning in addition to exposure to co-curricular activities (a.k.a., passport activities).
+HN101 is a three credit hour course, designed for first year honors students (incoming honors freshman) providing students with a common first-semester experience.
+Course content will focus upon information literacy, technology, and the transition into the Washburn University Community of Learning in addition to exposure to co-curricular activities.
 Common themes such as the exploration of writing, study skills, research, wellness, technology, plagiarism, and others will be covered to introduce students to a series of best practices for success.
-HN 101 differs from WU 101 in general in that additional topics will be explored and some shared topics with WU 101 (e.g., writing) be emphasized more.
-Prerequisite: Accepted into Honors program.

-HN 201 A: Ethical Responsibilities of Leadership (TBD)
+HN 201 A/C: Ethical Responsibilities of Leadership (Michaela Saunders)

 HN 201 D: Introduction to the Study of Religion (Chris Jones)